rahulsanjay18/arduinoCalculator/README.md

-# calculator
+# Four Function Calculator

-some code for an arduino calculator.
-Not the final product, and badly commented.
+c code for a calculator that uses a button matrix to calculate +,-,x and /.